-The helm and crew of all centreboard boats and others aged under 18 or sailing single handed, shall wear properly fastened personal flotation devices at all times whilst sailing at NBYC.
+- The helm and crew of all centreboard boats and others aged under 18 or sailing single handed, shall wear properly fastened personal flotation devices at all times whilst sailing at NBYC.
 A boat that fails to observe this instruction at the preparatory signal for a race in which she intends to compete and until she finishes racing shall be disqualified.
-Rule 40 is further amended to allow crew of River Cruisers to remove their personal flotation device while in the cabin.

-3.3 Reefing: At the discretion of the RO, and after consultation with a fleet representative, if available, in the case of the following classes, reefing may be ordered.
-The maximum amount of sail which may be carried shall be signalled not less than 40 minutes before the start of the race, by flying the appropriate class flag over the following:-
+- Reefing: At the discretion of the RO and after consultation with a fleet representative if available, reefing may be ordered in the case of the following classes.
+The maximum amount of sail which may be carried will be signalled not less than 40 minutes before the start of the race, by flying the appropriate class flag over the following:-

 Two cones – two reefs and storm jib

 Two cones (lower one reversed) – three reefs and storm jib